uwizeyeh/Quiz-board/README.md

 # Project Name
 Quiz Board
 ## Description
-My project is allows the user to answer questions from a multiple choise
+This project is a project that allows the user to answer questions from a multiple choice questions that you would have created
 ### Set up istruction